 At Her Haq, we don't drop in with solutions, we build alongside.
 Our process is iterative, grounded, and deeply human.

-We engage with women and girls in classrooms, communities, and online to understand what is missing, working, and needs change.
-This is foundational, not tokenistic.
+We hold space for women and girls to share what is missing, what is working, and what needs to change.
+This is the foundation of every intervention we design.

-We connect micro-level insights to macro-level change.
-We translate on-the-ground learning into evidence, campaigns, and conversations that advocate for better laws, safer platforms, and more inclusive systems.
+We take what we learn on the ground and translate it into evidence, campaigns, and conversations that push for better laws, safer platforms, and more inclusive systems.

-Communities, needs, and systems are dynamic.
-Our work remains adaptive, driven by feedback, open to iteration, and always accountable to the people we serve.
+We know communities shift, needs evolve, and systems resist.
+That is why our work remains adaptive and driven by feedback, open to iteration, and always accountable to the people we serve.